pre-srfi/coop/README.md

 Note: it might just be a shortcut for jiffies.

-### `(coop-spawn thunk) procedure?`
+### `(coop-spawn [priority] thunk) positive? procedure?`

 Starts a new flow of execution with `THUNK`.
 If `THUNK` raise an object the behavior is unspecified.
 When `THUNK` returns, returned values, if any, are unreachable.

-The flow started with `coop-spawn` always start with a priority of 0.
+The flow started with `coop-spawn` have a priority of zero, except if `PRIORITY` is provided. `PRIORITY` is a hint to help the host choose what flow to execute.

-### `(coop-priority [number]) positive? → positive?`

-Returns or set the priority of the current flow of execution.
-A priority of `+inf.0` may be used to instruct the host that the current thunk should have exclusive access to one computation unit.
+A priority of `+inf.0` may be used to instruct the host that `THUNK` should have exclusive access to one computation unit.

-Note: The behavior of parameters related to flows are not specified.

 ### `(make-coop-channel)`